NACLab/ngc-learn/docs/tutorials/lesson1.md

 the matrix `A` of cable `a_amu` to exceed the value of `1.0`, then `.apply_constraints()` would further alter this matrix to make sure it no longer violates this constraint.

-**Note on Synaptic Decay:** Like norm constraints, weight/synapse decay is also treated as a (soft) constraint in an `NGCGraph`.
+**A Note on Synaptic Decay:** Like norm constraints, weight/synapse decay is also treated as a (soft) constraint in an `NGCGraph`.
 If you want to apply a small decay to a particular synaptic bundle matrix `A` in a particular cable, you can easily do so by simply calling the `.set_decay()` function like so: